restore280/governance/BYLAWS.md

 ### Article VI: Voting Procedures
 1. **Voting Rights.**
-   - Major decisions require approval by at least 1500 votes of the 3000 voting shares or 50 percent of issued shares, whichever is lower, and a simple majority of participating employee shareholders.
+   - **Who votes.** Only Voting Shares vote.
+Each employee holds the same number of Voting Shares, set each calculation as the smallest Allotted Shares across employees.
-   - Voting periods are a minimum of five business days; they may be extended if significant concerns are raised and are scheduled to maximize participation.
+   - **Quorum and passage.** A proposal passes when a majority of the Voting Shares cast are in favor and at least a majority of all issued Voting Shares have been cast.
+Abstentions do not count as votes cast.
-   - All votes include clear documentation of proposals, impact analysis, an implementation timeline, and a discussion period before voting.
+   - **Indefinite voting period.** Voting has no fixed end date.
+A vote remains open until it meets the passage rule above, is withdrawn by the proposer, or is closed by a separate closure motion that passes under the same rule.
 2. **Voting Platform.**
    - Voting is carried out through the corporation’s governance GitHub repository.
 Pull requests represent proposed changes and are subject to review and voting.
+The voter roll and per-employee Voting Share counts are published in the repository metadata.

 ---

 ### Article VII: Dispute Resolution and Termination
 1. **Dispute Resolution.**
-   - The CPO handles disputes through mediated discussions, written documentation, and clear escalation paths.
+   - The People Lead handles disputes through mediated discussions, written documentation, and clear escalation paths.
    - The process protects all parties from retaliation, maintains confidentiality, considers power dynamics, and provides support resources.
-   - Employees may bring advocates to discussions, submit anonymous concerns, propose systemic solutions, and appeal decisions to the CEO.
+   - Employees may bring advocates to discussions, submit anonymous concerns, propose systemic solutions, and appeal decisions to the President.
 2. **Termination.**
    - The corporation uses a supportive separation path.
-Steps: clarify expectations and give specific feedback; offer supports such as mentorship, workload adjustment, or training; explore role redesign or project transfer; if misalignment persists, offer mutual separation with fair severance bands published by the CCO.
+Steps: clarify expectations and give specific feedback; offer supports such as mentorship, workload adjustment, or training; explore role redesign or project transfer; if misalignment persists, offer mutual separation with fair severance bands published by the Compliance Lead.
 Immediate separation may occur for safety, harassment, illegality, or severe policy violations.
 All steps are documented; retaliation is prohibited.
-   - Terminated employees’ shares revert to an unissued state and are not available for purchase.
+   - When employment ends, all shares of any kind are returned to the corporation and cancelled as of the separation date.

 ---